devop-abhi/Hospital-management-system/README.md

-🏥 𝐇𝐨𝐬𝐩𝐢𝐭𝐚𝐥 𝐌𝐚𝐧𝐚𝐠𝐞𝐦𝐞𝐧𝐭 𝐒𝐲𝐬𝐭𝐞𝐦
-Java Swing • MySQL • JDBC

-A fully-featured desktop-based Hospital Management System designed to automate and streamline:
+🏥 Hospital Management System

-Patient Registration, Room Allocation, Doctor & Department Management, Ambulance Tracking, and Discharge Workflows.

-Built using Java Swing for an interactive GUI and MySQL for robust database operations — delivering a clean, efficient, and user-friendly experience.
+A robust desktop-based hospital management application developed in Java using Swing for the GUI and MySQL for database management.

-🚀 𝐅𝐞𝐚𝐭𝐮𝐫𝐞𝐬
-🔐 1.
-Login & Authentication

-✔ Validates user credentials from MySQL
+This system simulates real-world hospital workflows, providing a secure, efficient, and user-friendly interface for managing patients, rooms, doctors, departments, ambulance services, and discharge processes.

+Features
+Authentication & Security

+Secure Login:
+Users must authenticate using valid credentials stored in the MySQL database.

+Access Control:
-✔ Prevents unauthorized access
+Prevents unauthorized access to hospital data and system modules.

-✔ Redirects to Reception Dashboard upon successful login

-🧭 2.
+Role-Based Navigation:
+Successful login redirects users to the Reception Dashboard.

 Reception Dashboard

-A centralized control panel connecting all hospital operations:
+A centralized control panel that provides access to all hospital operations:

-➕ New Patient Registration
+New Patient Registration

-🔄 Update Patient Details
+Update Patient Details

-👨‍⚕️ Doctor Information
+Doctor Information Management

-🏛 Department List
+Department List

-🛏 Room Status
+Room Status Monitoring

-🔍 Search Room
+Room Search

-🚑 Ambulance Service
+Ambulance Services

-📤 Patient Discharge
+Patient Discharge

-📋 All Patients Information
+All Patients Information

-📝 3.
+Patient Management
 New Patient Registration

 Register patients with: